BattletechModders/Abilifier/README.md

 }
 ```

 **Important** With v1.2.0.3, StatisticEffectData blocks now have new field `abilifierId`.
 If defined, StatisticEffectExtensions will search for this field ID key rather than `EffectData.Description.Id`.
-This allows more "compact" StatisticEffectExtensions for effects that use the same matching logic but need different `EffectData.Description.Id`s for stackLimit purposes.
+This allows more "compact" StatisticEffectExtensions settings for effects that use the same matching logic but need different `EffectData.Description.Id`s for stackLimit purposes.
 If `abilifierId` is defined, Description.Id will be ignored even if it exists in EffectDataExtensions!

 Normally, the above ability would give +20 accuracy to <i>all</i> weapons on the affected unit.
 But because `abilifierId` "AccMod1" or (if abilifierId was not defined) `"Id": "StatusEffect-PotatoAccuracy",` from the abilitydef matches a key from EffectDataExtensions, the following restrictions are in place: